jeremyhamm/home-assistant-moon/README.md

 ## Installation

 #### Step 1
+Enable the [moon integration](https://www.home-assistant.io/integrations/moon/) by adding the following to `configuration.yaml`:

+    sensor:
+    - platform: moon

+#### Step 2
 Install moon-card by copying `moon.js` and `images` from this repo to `<config directory>/www/moon-phases` on your Home Assistant instance.

-#### Step 2
+#### Step 3
 Link `moon-card` inside your ui-lovelace.yaml.

     resources: